rsyslog/rsyslog-doc/source/configuration/global/options/rsconf1_generateconfiggraph.rst

 to remember that **these graphs are generated from rsyslogd's in-memory action processing structures**.
 You can not get closer to understanding on how rsyslog interpreted its configuration files.
-So if the graph does not look what you intended to do, there is probably something worng in rsyslog.conf.
+So if the graph does not look what you intended to do, there is probably something wrong in rsyslog.conf.

 If something is not working as expected, but you do not spot the error